 February 8, 2021:

 On February 7, 2021, HRPS responded to a collision in the area of Lakeshore Road and Brant Street.
-As a result, Daniel Horvat of Stoney Creek was charged with operation of a motor vehicle while impaired.
+As a result, a Stoney Creek resident was charged with operation of a motor vehicle while impaired.

 On February 6, HRPS responded to a complaint in the area of Guelph Line and Derry Road.
 As a result, a charge was laid of with operation of a motor vehicle while impaired and driving with a blood alcohol concentration of 80 mg or more.

 Also on February 6, HRPS responded to a collision in the area of Plains Road East and Designers Way in Burlington.
-As a result, Nancy Erdely of Dresden was charged with operation of a motor vehicle while impaired.
+As a result, a Dresden resident was charged with operation of a motor vehicle while impaired.

 HRPS reported that a missing Burlington man was located safely by police.
 They had asked for public assistance after the individual was reported missing on February 6.